Voice Phishing Explained (Vishing)

 An effective mitigation strategy is to teach, or train the general public to acknowledge the traits of vishing frauds as well as how to detect phishing messages.

-A more technical approach, however, is to utilise a software detection technique to enhance mobile security.
+A more technical approach, however, is to utilise a software detection tool to enhance mobile security.
 Usually, such mechanisms can distinguish between spam calls, and legit calls, or texts.
 Also, they can be more cheaply implemented compared to public training.

 1 Reviews